appsignal/appsignal-docs/source/elixir/installation/umbrella.html.md

 The installation for Phoenix in an umbrella application are mostly the same as [setting up AppSignal “regular” Phoenix application](/elixir/integrations/phoenix.html).
-One thing to keep in mind is to `use Appsignal.Phoenix` in your application’s endpoint file and add this after `Plug.Builder`.
+One thing to keep in mind is to `use Appsignal.Phoenix` in your application’s endpoint file.
 If you have multiple nested Phoenix applications, use the module in each.

+-> If you include use `Plug.Builder` or any other module that redefines the `call/2` function, make sure to place the `use Appsignal.Phoenix` line after that.

 ```elixir
 defmodule AppsignalPhoenixExampleWeb.Endpoint do